nlohr1/Power-LDO-Regulator-with-TL431-and-P-Mosfet/README.md

 Usually generic LDO-chips can output between 100 mAmp upto 1 Ampére.
 But what if you have a Power-Supply which can supply 4 or more Amps but the voltage is too high for savely connect to the USB-Power-Input? (f.ex. on the new Raspberry Pi 4).
-So here you can go with a small Layout, whith a board needing only few space with 20 x 9 mm and can provide more than 4A – with a Heat-Sink upto 10A or more...
+Most of commercial (Power-)LDO's need more than 3 Volts to be able to regulate the Output reliably.
+So the old LM7805 or even the commonly used LM317(adj).
+And other mainly used chips as the AMS1117 normally only can provide upto 800mA.
+In most cases this is sufficient power.
+But if you have a Power-Supply with an Output of (f.ex.)
+5,5V and need to have an USB-Input with a greater Power than 3 Amps: Then you can go with this a small Layout, the board needing only few space (20 x 9 mm) and can provide upto 4A – and with a Heat-Sink more than 10A...

 Provided files here with 2 alternative solutions:
 - first solution with a TL431-Shunt-Regulator + OPAmp and a *Power-P-Mosfet*,
-- second solution with same TL431 + OPAmp but with a Power-*N-Mosfet*, due to this Mosfets generally have fewer resistance (=more "power"), are cheaper and there are more available types (of N-Mosfets) on the market.
+- second solution with same TL431 + OPAmp but with a *Power-N-Mosfet*, due to this Mosfets generally have fewer resistance (=more "power"), are cheaper and there are more available types (of N-Mosfets) on the market.

 A caveat from this second solution is that it has only a common +5V line but no common ground with the Main-Supply.
-But in most cases this is no problem for the End-Load, bec. the providing 5V-Supplies normally are built with an isolated topology, so GND may be seen here as the negative 5V-difference from the common +5V line.
+But on the other side this is no problem for the End-Load, bec. the providing 5V-Supplies normally are isolated-topologies, so "GND" of the Destination-Load may be seen here simply as the negative 5V-difference from our common +5V line.